Visas and Immigration

 Applying for your Student visa

 1. When applying for your Student visa you will be given a choice of Post Offices from where you can collect your Biometric Residence Permit in the UK.
 The form will list Post Offices based on the address of your accommodation and the University address in Scarborough.

 If you are not sure, please contact email@example.com for help and more information.

 2. If your visa application is approved, you will be issued with the following items:

 - Temporary entrance vignette (sticker) in your passport - This will be valid for 90 days from the date that you entered on your visa application

 - Visa approval confirmation - This will contain information about from where you can collect your BRP.

 3. The temporary entrance vignette will expire within 90 days of the date entered on your visa application.
 If your vignette expires you will have to apply for a new vignette and provide your biometric information again.
 You will not have to submit a new student route visa application.

 1. You will be required to show your vignette and visa approval confirmation to the Immigration Officer when you arrive in the UK.

-2. You must collect your Biometric Residence Permit from the designated Post Office within 10 days of your arrival in the UK.
+2. You must collect your Biometric Residence Permit from the designated location within 10 days of your arrival in the UK.